EBVcube/EBVCube-format/README.md

 |Scenario|	long_name|Extensive group name / description|CF|Yes|No|

 ### 2.3 Data cube attributes
+The data cubes (ebv_cube) are [netCDF variables](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#variables).
+There is one data cube per (scenario-) metric-path in the netCDFs.
+Hence, multiple data cubes can be found in one EBVCube netCDF.
+Only the *coverage_content_type* attribute is present in the JSON files.
+The other attributes repeat metric-information and cover technical aspects.
+For example, the [*grid_mapping*](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#coordinate-system) attribute points to the variable in the netCDF that holds the coordiante reference related attributes (see section [Coordinate reference system attributes](#crs)).
+The *coordinates* attribute is pointing to the [auxiliary coordinate variable](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#labels)

 |Level |Attribute|Comment|Convention|User Input|Mandatory|
 | --- |  --- | --- | --- |--- | --- |
 | ebv_cube | grid_mapping | Fixed value: '/crs' (Pointer to the coordinate reference system variable.) | CF|No|-|